 Sludge or solids removal; and

-The date reports were given to the owner.
+The date reports were providedto the owner.

 When performing activities pursuant to a visit that is required by this chapter, the operator is responsible for the entire AOSS, including treatment components and soil treatment area components and the operator shall follow the approved O&M manual.